Ashish8084/CODSOFT1/README.md

 *Basic of javascript
 *Using this tech stack i ahve created  a simple calculator using in daily life *IDE USED in all above project is VSCODE.
+# TRIBUTE PAGE
+this project is an simple tribute page
+*TECH STACK:HTML,CSS
+*i have build this tribute page for rabindranath tagore